chidexebere/gatsby-portfolio/content/projects/learn-everyday/index.md

 ## Purpose and Goal

-My goal is to build to fun educational quiz app to help these students practice for their examinations and <b>for free</b>.
+My goal is to build to fun educational quiz app to help these students practice for their examinations and **for free**.
 Also, I wanted it to be accessible to students with slow internet service.

 ## Design